WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/f.md

 ## flick

 OK to use in developer documentation and for a technical audience.
-Avoid using in user documentation; instead use *swipe* in user documentation.
+Avoid using in user documentation and for a general audience; instead, use *swipe*.

 See also [swipe](https://make.wordpress.org/docs/style-guide/word-list/s/#swipe).

 ## flush, flush to

 OK to use in developer documentation and for a technical audience.
-Avoid using in user documentation.
+Avoid using in user documentation and for a general audience.
 Don't use *flush, flush to, flush left*, or *flush right* to describe text alignment.
 Instead, use *even, left-aligned*, or *right-aligned*, as appropriate.

 See also [left align, left-aligned](https://make.wordpress.org/docs/style-guide/word-list/l/#left-align-left-aligned), [right align, right-aligned](https://make.wordpress.org/docs/style-guide/word-list/r/#right-align-right-aligned).